theviktor/PliBX/README.md

 * Some cool template from themeforest.

-We may use php only to build an API backend and use AngularJS for the frontend, but lets see :)
+We may use php only to build an API backend and use AngularJS for the frontend, but lets see :), the plivo helper library depends upon the HTTP_Request2 perl package we need a way to include it by default, not all hostings have it installed or enabled...